Data Acquisition and macOS

-National Instruments provides NI-DAQmx Base driver software with support for more than 80 plug-in data acquisition products on Mac OS X. NI-DAQmx Base offers an easy-to-use application programming interface (API) for connecting with high-performance NI data acquisition hardware.
+National Instruments provides NI-DAQmx Base driver software with support for more than 80 plug-in data acquisition products on macOS.
+NI-DAQmx Base offers an easy-to-use application programming interface (API) for connecting with high-performance NI data acquisition hardware.

 NI-DAQmx Base delivers a clean, concise programming interface; programmatic channel and task creation; external triggering configuration; multiplatform support; and other features previously available only with NI-DAQmx for Windows.
 The driver software also includes ready-to-use NI LabVIEW VIs and C example programs to help new users get started.